beeftapareseller/docs/src/Hosting/create.md

+---
+title: puter.hosting.create()
+description: Create and host a website from a directory on Puter.
+---

 Will create a new subdomain that will be served by the hosting service.
 Optionally, you can specify a path to a directory that will be served by the subdomain.

 ## Syntax